exercism/pharo-smalltalk/README.md

 We welcome pull requests of all kinds.
 No contribution is too small, particularly those that provide fixes and improvements to existing exercises.
 Note that this track's exercises must conform to the [Exercism-wide standards](https://github.com/exercism/docs/tree/master/language-tracks/exercises), but if you're unsure about how to make a change, then open a GitHub issue, and we'll discuss it.

-We are currently making some changes to make it easier to contribute, and the following instructions are where we aim to be once we approve this [PR](https://github.com/exercism/pharo-smalltalk/pull/144):
+We are currently making changes os it's easier to contribute, and the following instructions are WIP:

   * Check out the development baseline (as outlined above)
   * find an exercise you like in the ExercismWIP package